DBDU/union/README.md

-# union
+# Union Discord Bot

-A collaboratively developed Discord bot.
+A collaboratively developed Discord bot, to be used as the base framework for the Union deployment system.

 ## Running